When you write your mechanical engineer resume and send it across for a job.

 To avoid this there has to be a context and motivation for a career change/transition in your resume.

 Mistake #2 - Bad design, inconsistency Reading through bullets with inconsistent margins along with sections that overlap and have no clarity are too hard for anyone.
 Your resume design should be as clean as your engineering drawings.

 Recruiters gravitate towards well designed resume and tend to avoid resumes with poor resume design.

 Gear up, time to attend the workshop and turn that lathe machine on.
+No more mistakes in the resume!
 The action starts now!

 - A precise, short and well thought resume header

 - A resume summary that is highly impactful and creates a memorable experience